csci4555/csci4555.github.io/f17/assignments.md

 Homework solutions should be submitted by 6:00 p.m. on the due date (with an automatic twenty-four hour extension).
 Early submissions are welcome.

+## Homework Assignment 5

+**Due Friday, November 11, 2017**

+* Complete the exercises in Chapter 5 resulting in a P2 compiler.

 ## Homework Assignment 4

 **Due Friday, October 13, 2017**